TheLux83/100-days-of-code/log.md

 **Thoughts:** That's it!
 I've released my project!
 Whoopwhoop.
 Okay, the colleague who is gonna use it won't be in the office until next week and I have much more to do, but hey.
 It's productive and I can say I've finished it.
 More or less.
 Now on to Bug hunting and coding more features!

+### Day 57: April 08, 2020

+**Today's Progress**: Changed the text of the jumbotron textpanels and published my first patch

+**Thoughts:** It was awkward to publish the first patch, because I have absolutely no idea how to do that.
+For now my workaround was to copy my settings.py and my database and overwrite everything.
+After that I've copied the files back and changed permissions again.
+But there has to be a better way.
+I have to find out how.